What is Teacher Appreciation Week?

 Many teachers fundraise online for classroom supplies and projects.
 Sometimes funding requests for their projects and ideas are also posted and made available online as grants through their education foundations.
 Either way, if your child’s teacher has a fundraising project on an online school fundraising site like Livingtree Give, consider supporting it.
 A small donation, or even just sharing it out on social media can be a big help.

-Since we can’t show up this year and personally express our appreciation, or physically present teachers with a token of gratitude, it’s important to truly communicate how much their work means.
-It’s important to provide teachers with recognition of how amazing they are, how much they are appreciated, and tell them the stories and examples of how they’ve made a difference.
+It’s important to truly communicate how much their work means, and to provide teachers with recognition of how amazing they are, how much they are appreciated, and tell them the stories and examples of how they’ve made a difference.

 Teachers not only want to hear this from current students, but also their families, administrators, and even former students.